FRIENDS OF JAMAICA POND and

 Charlie Hauck, was a Founder and Executive Director for 21 years of the Jamaica Pond Project and 36 years at Community Care Center.
 Charlie fits the description of being a gentleman and a scholar more than anyone.
 Charlies relized in his life the noble aspiration which was Olmsted's mantra from Thomas Caryle: "Do the Duty which lies nearest thee."

-Each year the Friends of Jamaica Pond honors Charlie Hauck's legacy with the "Annual Walk with Charlie."
+Each year the Jamaica Pond Project honors Charlie Hauck's legacy with the "Annual Walk with Charlie."

 Tenth anniversary celebration of the Jamaica Pond Project 1993.